-The Major Activity Center would consist of the non-Transition Zones.
-Consistent with the goal of providing a Major Activity Center, more retail and office uses are proposed than residential dwelling units in these zones.
+Consistent with the goal of providing a Major Activity Center, more retail and office uses are proposed than residential dwelling units.
 Based on conservative estimates of employees per square feet for different land uses, the total jobs associated with the realistic vision for 2035 full build-out is approximately 5,400.
-No jobs are estimated in the VHNT zone, so after removing that acreage, Volcano Heights would average an estimated 10 jobs per acre (i.e. 5,389 jobs /(570-32 acres)) including VHET.
+No jobs are estimated in the VHNT zone, so after removing that acreage, Volcano Heights would average an estimated 10 jobs per acre (i.e. 5,389 jobs /(570-32 acres)).
 Based on an average household size of 2.7 people per dwelling unit, consistent with West Side demographics nearby, this vision includes approximately 13,000 additional residents.